mikepartelow/mikepartelow.github.io/docs/_posts/2025-10-07-wiresharking-sonos.md

 ![wireshark filter](/assets/img/wireshark1.png).

-Each one has an [XML](https://en.wikipedia.org/wiki/XML) payload, and one of them is going to a different URL than all the rest.
+Each one has an [XML](https://en.wikipedia.org/wiki/XML) payload, and one of them is going to a different path than all the rest.
 That seems like a good place to start.
 I looked at the XML payload for the request POSTing to `/MediaServer/ContentDirectory/Control`.

 ```xml
     <s:Envelope